Birdy (Peter Gabriel album): Background

 In addition to composing new pieces for the soundtrack, Gabriel also used instrumental themes and sections from earlier works to form the basis of some tracks.
 Of the album's twelve tracks, two adapt music from Gabriel's third album and three adapt music from Gabriel's fourth album.
 There are, however, no songs with lyrics on the album.
 Gabriel recorded the album over the course of six weeks.

 In an interview with Spin in 1986, Gabriel said, “Birdy was about the struggle of the spirit...
 It was about the interplay between the traumatized Birdy, the wounded victim, and his best friend, who’s ostensibly the tough one.
 But in the end, it’s Birdy who’s strong and his friend who’s cracking.
 When I saw the rough cut of the film, I knew I had to do it.
 It haunted me.”
+He said in a 1989 interview published in Musician magazine that Birdy sold around 100,000 copies.

 Recalling his experience of working with Gabriel, Birdy director Alan Parker told Prog magazine in 2010, "We got on so well, he’s such a sweet man.
 It was such a refreshing change from working with megalomaniacs like Roger Waters.
 Peter’s record company were very difficult to begin with, and so I phoned them to ask if they’d mind if Peter took a little time to do this, and they said as long as it didn’t take more than a couple of months because Peter was already a year late or something.
 He had strong views and I would never be able to persuade him to do something he didn’t feel comfortable with, but we didn’t have any confrontation as such."